CleverRaven/Cataclysm-DDA/doc/GAME_BALANCE.md

 # MELEE WEAPONS:

 ## To-Hit Value
-The "to_hit" value of an object represents the base likelihood that it will impact an enemy during an attack.
-This can then be modified martial arts, skills, proficiences, ect to get your final chance to hit.
+The "to_hit" value of an object represents the base likelihood that it will solidly strike an enemy during an attack.
+This can then be modified by martial arts, skills, proficiences, ect to get your final chance to hit.

 For basic objects it isn't important to get a perfect value since it's highly unlikely for players to use that item as a weapon.
-For these items start at '-2' and go through the following categories and add up the values based on the object's physical properties.
+These items start at '-2' and if you wish, you may go through the categories and manually calculate the to-hit value based on the object's physical properties, then enter the number directly in the format "to_hit": -2, (or whatever number you have decided on).

-For proper weapons such as those in the data\json\items\melee file and common makeshift weapons like crowbars, axes, hammers we use a slightly different system.
-Instead of a single number we instead use a group of more descriptive words so that we can easily audit and make sure these values are as close to reality as possible.
-Instead of adding the numbers below up with '-2' you simply select the correct word for each category.
+For proper weapons, such as those in the data\json\items\melee file, and common makeshift weapons like crowbars, etc... we use a slightly different system.
+Instead of a declared number we instead use a group of more descriptive words so that we can easily audit and make sure these values are as close to reality as possible.
+Instead of adding the numbers below up with '-2' you simply select the correct word for each category and it will be calculated in-game instead.

-The format for this is;
+The format for this is:
-"to_hit": { "grip": "weapon", "length": "long", "surface": "every", "balance": "uneven" }
+"to_hit": { "grip": "(parameter)", "length": "(parameter)", "surface": "(parameter)", "balance": "(parameter)" }

 ### Grip
 Grip is a measure of how well you can control the weapon to quickly respond to situational changes.